madelmann/libMyJson/trunk/Docs/README.txt

 Visual Studio:
 --------------

-Open the solution file that comes with MyJson and hit "Build".
+Open the solution file that comes with libMyJson and hit "Build".

 Testing: